General Order 32: General Order 32 provisions

-Following the establishment of the Federal Radio Commission, starting on May 3, 1927 existing stations were initially issued a series of temporary authorizations.
+Following the establishment of the Federal Radio Commission, existing stations were initially issued a series of temporary authorizations, starting on May 3, 1927.
 The FRC conducted a review and census of the existing stations, then notified them that if they wished to remain on the air they had to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.

 General Order 32 was used to notify 164 stations that they had been identified as questionable in meeting this new standard.
 The following, dated May 25, 1928, was sent to these stations:Dear Sir: Please note copy of attached Order No. 32 in which the commission has extended your present license for a period of 60 days.
 From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it.
 The commission has fixed the date for hearing on this application on July 9, at 10 o'clock a.m. in its offices at Washington, D. C.

 At this hearing, unless you can make an affirmative showing that public interest, convenience, or necessity will be served by the granting of your application, it will be finally denied.

 The table below reviews the stations included in the General Order 32 notifications.
 The focus was on the most congested regions, especially around the Chicago and New York City areas.
 No stations from the sparsely populated Zone 3 were included.
 On the table, the Elimination Notes column records cases where stations were ultimately eliminated, either through deletion, by surrendering their licenses, or by consolidation with other stations.
 Stations with a blank Elimination Notes entry were found to meet the new "convenience, interest, and necessity" standard, and were relicensed.